 Today the cottages recreate homes from the 1830s, 1900s, 1930s and 1950s - each with the decor and features of its time, from oil lamps to electric light and from coal-fired coppers to early hand-operated washing machines.

-If you are lucky, you may run into some costumed characters who will be happy to tell you all about life in Porters Row.
+We also love dressing up.
+If you're lucky, you'll run into some costumed characters who will be happy to tell you all about life in Porters Row.

-Our museum volunteers help out from five days a year to five days a week.
-We always need more volunteers and as well as the Porters Row we need help with our gardens, guided tours and more.
+Our magnificent museum volunteers help out from five days a year to five days a week all over the museum.
+We couldn't bring the Porters Row and the rest of or terrific tales to life without them.